 Structure of SBU

 Strategic Business Unit structure comprises of operating units where these units function autonomously.
 They comprise of three levels.
-The corporate headquarters, SBUs, and the divisions that are clustered by similarity are positioned at the top-most, middle, and bottom respectively.
-The SBU groups carry their status whereas the divisions within the same are clustered with each other.
+The corporate headquarters, SBUs, and the divisions clustered by similarity are positioned at the top-most, middle, and bottom.
+The SBU groups carry their status, whereas the divisions within the same are clustered with each other.

-ABC Limited manufactures customer durables such as television sets, mobile phones, laptops, and some other types of electronic gadgets too.
-These units are formed as independent strategic business units to separately track revenues, costs incurred, sales, and profits.
-The moment a unit is bestowed with an SBU status, it becomes easy for the same to make effective decisions, budgets, investments, etc. With independent SBUs it will become easy for ABC Limited to quickly respond to the sudden shift or changes taking place in the product market on or before time.
+ABC Limited manufactures customer durables such as television sets, mobile phones, laptops, and other electronic gadgets.
+These units are formed as independent strategic business units to track revenues separately, costs incurred, sales, and profits.
+The moment a unit is bestowed with an SBU status, it becomes easy for the same to make effective decisions, budgets, investments, etc. With independent SBUs, it will become easy for ABC Limited to respond to the sudden shift or changes taking place in the product market on or before time quickly.

 Difference Between Strategic Business Unit & Division

-Strategic Business Unit and divisions might seem very similar concept but in reality, the two are different from one another.
-They differ with each other on grounds like strategic functions, results, and implementation, and so on.
-Strategic Business Units can take its own strategic decisions soon after the same gets created by an organization.
+Strategic Business Unit and divisions might seem very similar concept, but in reality, the two are different from one another.
+They differ on grounds like strategic functions, results, implementation, and so on.
+Strategic Business Units can make their own strategic decisions soon after the same gets created by an organization.
 SBUs can analyze the company’s competitive placement in the relevant industry and can even develop products accordingly based on customer response and needs and can even measure their performance.
 Divisions usually cannot carry out such important tasks and functions.

 Some of the advantages are as follows:

-- Strategic Business Unit gives ample opportunities to an organization to shape up a promising future and to make constructive decisions.
+- Strategic Business Unit gives an organization ample opportunities to shape up a promising future and make constructive decisions.

 - SBU even offers multiple financial benefits to an organization.